-How parents can save through SIP investment?
+How you can save through SIP investment as parents?

 Rising inflation is eating your money.
 If you don’t park your savings in a suitable asset class that can beat inflation, then with time, the value of your savings decreases.
 Basically, with time, the value of the currency decreases.